Spring Office Cleaning Checklist: How to Refresh Your Workspace

 4. Pens/office supplies.
 How many pens in your drawer actually work?
 Get out some scratch paper and test your supply.
 Weed out any dead pens, sharpen your pencils, get rid of that dried-up bottle of Wite-Out that dates back to the first Bush administration.

 5. Snacks.
 Take a quick peek at the snacks near your desk.
 What’s the expiration date on that tea you meant to start drinking last… May?
 This can also be a chance to reevaluate your snacks in terms of these questions: Is this providing valuable nutrients?
-Have I even eaten this in the past three months?
+Have I ever eaten this in the past three months?
 How does it make me feel after I eat it?
-While spring is about cleaning, it can also be about clearing out snacks that don’t serve you.
+While spring is about cleaning, it can also be about clearing out snacks that don’t serve you and choosing healthy snacking.

 6. Shared spaces.
 This can include the shared fridge, storage room, or even the shared drive at work.
 It’s best to tackle these tasks as a group, of course, which may be why they get put off throughout the year.
 Take the spring-cleaning opportunity to galvanize some support from your coworkers and get those jobs done.